Different tracks and requirements for Ph.D. program

 Requirements

-The doctoral program is designed to train students to conduct independent scientific research.
-The work should significantly promote knowledge and understanding of the area being researched, and should be suitable for publication in an internationally recognized scientific journal.
-Most of the Ph.D. student’s time will be dedicated to research.
-However, students are expected to take part in professional seminars, attend advanced courses and broaden their professional knowledge, both through independent study and by studying graduate-level subjects.
+The doctoral program trains students to conduct independent scientific research.
+The research promotes knowledge and understanding of the area being researched, and aims to be suitable for publication in internationally recognized scientific journals.
+Most of the PhD student’s time is dedicated to research.
+However, PhD students are expected to take part in professional seminars, attend advanced courses and broaden their professional knowledge, both through independent study and by studying graduate-level subjects.
 A Ph.D. student will generally be required to formally complete at least 9 credits (see Graduate School regulations 33-37).

 Additional Information – see details at the site of the Graduate School.